 Fear of the doctor is a common problem, among toddlers and adults alike.
-Doctor’s visits can be infrequent enough that you don’t have to do much more than grit your teeth and get Baby through them if he&;s afraid, but for his health and for your own state of mind, it’s often best in the long run to address any fears that Baby has about visiting the doctor while he is still young.
+Doctor’s visits can be infrequent enough that you don’t have to do much more than grit your teeth and get Baby through them if they&;s afraid, but for their health and for your own state of mind, it’s often best in the long run to address any fears that Baby has about visiting the doctor while they are still young.

 The doctor can be scary for a number of reasons, from the unfamiliarity of the setting and unfamiliarity with the doctor as a person to the pain that Baby might associate with the visit.
-If he has strong memories of getting his last round of shots, for example, that might have an impact on how he feels about the doctor now.
+If they have strong memories of getting their last round of shots, for example, that might have an impact on how they feel about the doctor now.
 Sometimes parents even contribute to the problem by hinting at the idea that the trip might be scary, or by being nervous about their toddlers’ reactions.
 To help Baby have a better time at the doctor’s office, there are a few things you can do before, during, and after the visit.

 Before the visit

 You can start by preparing Baby for the visit ahead of time.

 - Normalize the doctor’s office: Buy Baby a few children’s books about going to the doctor, and read them to them occasionally.
 You could also buy a stethoscope or a toy doctor kit for Baby to play with, and even act out “going to the doctor” scenes with them.

 - Visit ahead of time: If Baby has an extreme fear of the doctor’s office, you could consider taking them to the office ahead of time to get them used to spending time in the space.